philipstaffordwood/tilkynna/doc/performance.md

 # Performance Testing
 These are the results from our initial performance testing of Tilkynna.
-These tests demonstrated Tilkynna generating reports at a rate of 96 reports per second.
+These tests demonstrated that the Tilkynna Reporting service is able to  generate reports at a rate of 96 reports per second.

 ## Environment
 We used an [Amazon Web Service m5a.4xlarge](https://aws.amazon.com/ec2/instance-types/) for these tests.